 Work with your hiring manager to go through the list of must-haves and nice-to-haves to assign priority to each.
 That way it blends both categories and assigns values to each.

 4. “I have already shared the job on my socials.”

 Half the battle of getting the right candidate is actually finding them.
 But sometimes it can feel like a very small search party… of one.
 From time to time you’ll get a niche job requirement, and while you’ve met with the hiring manager to discuss the role, you may still feel like you’re searching in the dark.
-Your network may be weak in that competency, or you may have to take to Google to find out where these kind of candidates spend their time online.
+Your network may be weak in that competency, or you may have to take to Google to find out where these kinds of candidates spend their time online.

 Your hiring manager- and their team, for that matter- are the best resource for this kind of worry.
 This is why they should be involved in your social media recruiting strategy.
 They will likely have strong networks in their field, and sharing the job on their social profiles may help you reach the right people (maybe even a referral, too!).

 Nevertheless, getting teams and hiring managers to share the job is not always easy.
 Some consider their social profile private- off-limits for work-related content- and others can be a little forgetful.